ManojChandran/Object_Oriented/Chapter 3 - Class deep dive/README.md

 }
 ```
 > Things to think on:</br>
-> What is this INHERITANCE heritance we are talking about?
+> 1. What is this INHERITANCE we are talking about?

 # Interface
 Now that we understood Class and Class types, lets discuss about communication between the Objects instantiated by the Class.
 Communication between two entities depend on the protocol of communication, guidelines set or a contract defined.
 Similarly communication between the Objects instantiated by the class, also need to set a protocol.
 Let's get introduced to Interface....